Updated 1/17/2025

 Go to weather.com and enter your city into the search box at the top of the page.

-It'll default to the current month as in the top picture but you can get data up to a year in the past.
+It will default to the current month, but you can get data up to a year in the past.

 And if you drag the link into your favorites bar, you will never have to type a url again!